LAC-Tech/interlog/README.md

 **WORK IN PROGRESS**

-TL;DR - "cargo run --bin sim" to run the deterministic simulation test that may or may not work.
+TL;DR - "zig build run" to run the deterministic simulation test that may or may not work.

 Interlog is a database optimized for writing and syncing data.
 It is both